 The benchmarks that are released are then viewed through the prism of bias.
 That is people that have an incentive to prefer a particular software vendor.
 One entity that has published inaccurate information about benchmarks that have been right in line with their financial bias has been the consulting firm Bluefin, which is one of the least reliable providers of information on HANA.

 The following benchmarks were reviewed that were performed for these databases.

 - SAP OLTP Benchmark: This is a benchmark for transaction processing.
-So things that ERP systems tend to do the most like recording journal entries, decrementing inventory when performing a goods issue, etc..
+Things that ERP systems tend to do the most are recording journal entries, decrementing inventory when performing a goods issue, etc..

 - SAP BW-EML (Business Warehouse Mixed Workload) Benchmark: This is an analytics benchmark.
 We cover this topic in the article How to Understand the Issues with BW EML Benchmarks.
 And we cover the SD benchmarks in the article How to Understand the Issues with SD HANA Benchmarks.

 For years SAP would release an OLTP benchmark for databases.
 However, with HANA, SAP stopped publishing this benchmark.
 Database design would predict that HANA would perform poorly in this benchmark, which is the most likely reason why SAP never produced this benchmark.
 However, the consulting firm Bluefin Solutions has the following way of covering this up:

 “The SAP HANA platform was designed to be a data platform on which to build the business applications of the future.
 One of the interesting impacts of this is that the benchmarks of the past (e.g. Sales/Distribution) were not the right metric by which to measure SAP HANA.” – Behind the SAP BW EML Benchmark

 This is reinforced by the quotation from the book SAP Nation 2.0.